 Thank you, (God), for providing us this weed.
 With it we can forget things that we need help forgetting.
 With it we may gain an important illusion of critical distance, but instead we may just get stupid.
 So let us not trust in this critical distance, for the more we smoke it, the smaller the chance we will find it, and the greater the chance that we will whirl around in a paranoid, neurotic feedback loop.
 A paranoid, neurotic feedback loop.
-A paranoid, neurotic feedback loop.
-With it we are inspired to make things, and then think they are much better than they actually are.
-With it we are more receptive to the both the beautiful and the everyday, but risk becoming memoryless denizens of Lumpy Space.
+With it we are inspired to make things, and think they are better than they actually are.
+With it we are more receptive to the both the beautiful and the everyday, but risk becoming an incoherent mumbleface.
+Without it, the music would not be able to make us even more high than we were just a second ago.
 We will try not to smoke it all the time and forget about You, d00d, but, um, you should have, um, what?
 You should have... you definitely should have somethinged... something.
 So let us say, ('Hence The Irony!')